OPDI NewsToGo Issue #404 August 8, 2014

 If you are a non-profit or registered charity, take a moment to add your organization to this online directory:

-This is a must-read backgrounder on the current issues around prescription opioids in Canada:
+This is a must-read backgrounder on the current issues around mental health and addictions in Canada, with hyperlinks to references and a list of experts that can be reached:

 OPPORTUNITIES AND ANNOUNCEMENTS